-1. Consider costs that may result when making planning decisions.
+Consider costs that may result when making planning decisions.

-9. HOUSING
+10. HOUSING

 Of great concern to the residents of Barnet is the continuing availability of moderately priced housing in our community.
-Housing that is affordable for full-time workers in employment, and that is within normal commuting distance, should be available in Barnet.
+Housing that is affordable for full-time workers, and that is within reasonable commuting distance from employment, should be available in Barnet.
 However, this housing should not be concentrated in any one area of the town.
 It has been abundantly demonstrated that undesirable social trends result when low-income families are segregated into poverty pockets at unreasonable distances from jobs and services.
 Barnet has shown over the years that attitudes of thrifty independence, worthwhile social values, and helpful neighborliness are fostered in areas where no particular income level predominates.